Digital Archive of School Photographs and School Magazines

 1952 HM Queen Elizabeth ll

-Queen Elizabeth II visited RRS on 4 occasions, first as Princess Elizabeth in February 1952, then as HM Queen Elizabeth on 20th May 1963, then on 16th March 1079, and most recently for the school's sesquicentenary on 5th November 2003.
+Royal Russell is proud to have enjoyed Royal Patronage from its foundation.
+Her Majesty The Queen visited our school on four occasions, first as Princess Elizabeth in February 1952, then as HM Queen Elizabeth on 20th May 1963, then on 16th March 1079, and for the School's sesquicentenary on 5th November 2003.
 Footage of HM's visits can be purchased from The Old Russellians.